-This is the credential object of the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Orchestrator on page 11.
+This is the credential object of the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Service Accounts for the Universal Orchestrator on page 11.
 It is provided as a PSCredential object.